 In short, companies use transportation management systems to plan, execute, and optimize the shipment of goods.
 It’s specialized supply chain management software that performs three main tasks:

 - Finding and comparing the prices and services available to ship an order.

 - Booking shipments.

-A TMS is sometimes referred to as a transportation management solution or transport management software.
+A TMS is sometimes referred to as a transportation management solution, trucking management software, or transport management software.
 This system aims to streamline shipping processes across all freight modes and provide visibility into your transportation operations (whether by land, air, or sea).
 An effective TMS system should also help you manage your trade compliance information and documents and ensure the timely delivery of your freight and goods.
 The core capabilities of a TMS system usually revolve around planning (to manage customer expectations and minimize delays), executing (to optimize workflow), and optimizing (tracking performance).

 What Are the Benefits of Using a Transport Management Systems?